hashicorp/terraform-provider-tfe/website/docs/r/variable.html.markdown

 - `sensitive` (Boolean) Whether the value is sensitive.
 If true then the variable is written once and not visible thereafter.
 Defaults to false.
 - `value` (String, Sensitive) Value of the variable.
 Either `value` or `value_wo` can be provided, but not both.
 - `value_wo` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Value of the variable in write-only mode. `Write-only` attributes function similarly to their non-write-only counterparts, but are never stored to state and do not display in the Terraform plan output.
 Can be used in place of `value`.
 Either `value` or `value_wo` can be provided, but not both.
 - `value_wo_version` (Number) Version identifier for the write-only value.
 Can be set manually or is computed.
+In **auto-managed mode** (the default when `value_wo_version` is not set in config), the provider computes this value automatically: it is set to `1` on resource creation and incremented whenever the value of `value_wo` changes.
+In **manual mode** (when you explicitly set `value_wo_version` in config), auto-detection is disabled and you control updates by incrementing this value yourself — no hash is stored in private state.
 Cannot be used with `value`.
 - `variable_set_id` (String) ID of the variable set that owns the variable.
 Exactly one of `workspace_id` or `variable_set_id` must be provided.
 - `workspace_id` (String) ID of the workspace that owns the variable.
 Exactly one of `workspace_id` or `variable_set_id` must be provided.